Fruit (plant structure): Categories of fruits

 Fruits are found in three main anatomical categories: aggregate fruits, multiple fruits, and simple fruits.
 Aggregate fruits are formed from a single compound flower and contain many ovaries or fruitlets.
 Examples include raspberries and blackberries.
 Multiple fruits are formed from the fused ovaries of multiple flowers or inflorescence.
 An example of multiple fruits are the fig, mulberry, and the pineapple.
 Simple fruits are formed from a single ovary and may contain one or many seeds.
 They can be either fleshy or dry.
 In fleshy fruit, during development, the pericarp and other accessory structures become the fleshy portion of the fruit.
 The types of fleshy fruits are berries, pomes, and drupes.
-In berries, the entire pericarp is fleshy but this excludes the exocarp which acts as more as a skin.
+In berries, the entire pericarp is fleshy but this excludes the exocarp which acts as more of a skin.
 There are berries that are known as pepo, a type of berry with an inseparable rind, or hesperidium, which has a separable rind.
 A cucumber is an example of a pepo, while a lemon is an example of a hesperidium.
 The fleshy portion of the pomes is developed from the floral tube and like the berry most of the pericarp is fleshy but the endocarp is cartilaginous; an apple is an example of a pome.
 Lastly, drupes are known for being one-seeded with a fleshy mesocarp; an example of this is the peach.
 However, there are fruits where the fleshy portion is developed from tissues that are not the ovary, such as in the strawberry.
 The edible part of the strawberry is formed from the receptacle of the flower.
 Due to this difference the strawberry is known as a false fruit or an accessory fruit.